|Features||Old School Newsreader|

 There are some very good features in this new version of Forte Agent.
 Being able to create your own schemes for various file types, for instance, will likely have a lot of appeal to those who get many different types of binaries and other content off of their USENET access.

-The new Forte Agent has a lot going for it, but it still doesn’t stack up to our current favorite, Newsbin.
-Compared with Newsbin or the Newshosting Newsreader (another top recommendation), Forte has fewer incremental updates and those incremental updates that are offered by Newsbin frequently include some major improvements in the newsreader.
+The new Forte Agent has a lot going for it, but it still doesn’t stack up to our current favorite, Newshosting Newsreader , Forte has fewer incremental updates and those incremental updates that are offered by Newsbin frequently include some major improvements in the newsreader.

 As for the USENET access, many USENET providers—quite a few of them found on our site—offer better specials than the APN access packaged with Forte Agent.
-For our money, Newsbin with a good USENET access provider is still a better bet for those who are serious about USENET.
+For our money, Newshosting is a much better choice for those who are serious about USENET.

 Also worth a look would be our list of Best Usenet Providers.